 If you’re looking for a more in-depth explanation on how VPNs work, make sure you check out our dedicated guide on that topic!

 The benefits of a VPN are many and great:

-While we do not condone torrenting copyrighted content you do not own, a VPN is an iron-clad layer of protection which would enable you to torrent to your heart’s desire, without your ISP being able to track it.
+- Safe Torrenting: While I do not condone torrenting copyrighted content you do not own, a VPN is an iron-clad layer of protection which would enable you to torrent to your heart’s desire, without your ISP being able to track it.